JohnN193/ORB_SLAM3/README.md

 # VIAM NOTES

+⚠️ If you are a Viam customer, **please check out the module repository: [viam-orb-slam3](https://github.com/viamrobotics/viam-orb-slam3)**.
+This is our internal fork of ORB_SLAM3.

+## Linux RTK Notes
-when downloading on a linux computer with rtk(not a pi) I had to remove brew from my PATH to get some dependencies to work.
-In addition I had to remove ncurses and libtiff from brew. added them back afterwards but there is 100% a more correct way to do this.
-Also need to change which version of some packages(like openCV) is being used in CMakeLists.txt
+When downloading on a Linux computer with rtk(not a pi) you may have to remove brew from your PATH to get some dependencies to work.
+In addition you may have to remove ncurses and libtiff from brew.
+Also you may need to change which version of some packages(like openCV) is being used in CMakeLists.txt.
+We are working on improving this process.

 ## setup Pangolin (includes eigen)
 ```bash